deadshot465/owoify_ex/README.md

 - [Hex package](https://hex.pm/packages/owoify_ex)

-This is a Elixir port of [mohan-cao's owoify-js](https://github.com/mohan-cao/owoify-js), which will help you turn any string into nonsensical babyspeak similar to LeafySweet's infamous Chrome extension.
+This is an Elixir port of [mohan-cao's owoify-js](https://github.com/mohan-cao/owoify-js), which will help you turn any string into nonsensical babyspeak similar to LeafySweet's infamous Chrome extension.

 Just like my other Owoify ports, three levels of owoness are available: